KeiraDiaz/KeiraDiaz/README.md

 Hi, I’m Keira Diaz
-I’m interested in Machine Learning and Web Development I’m currently learning Computer Science in the University of Indonesia
+I’m interested in Machine Learning and Web Security I’m currently learning Computer Science in the University of Indonesia